eth-brownie/brownie/docs/api-project.rst

 The ``project`` package contains methods for initializing, loading and compiling Brownie projects, and container classes to hold the data.

-When Brownie is loaded from within a project folder, that project is automatically loaded and the ``ContractContainer`` objects are added to the ``__main__`` namespace.
-Unless you are working with more than one project at the same time, there is likely no need to directly interact with the top-level ``Project`` object or any of the methods within this package.
+When Brownie is loaded from within a project folder, that project is automatically loaded and the :func:`ContractContainer <brownie.network.contract.ContractContainer>` objects are added to the ``__main__`` namespace.
+Unless you are working with more than one project at the same time, there is likely no need to directly interact with the top-level :func:`Project <brownie.project.main.Project>` object or any of the methods within this package.

 Only the ``project.main`` module contains methods that directly interact with the filesystem.